 Sylvia mostly created pottery slipped with Hopi's white clay, polishing the formed pots and painting them with bee-weed (black) and native colored slips.
-In the early 1950's her mother had perfected a method of making white-slipped pottery using Hopi clays that wouldn't crack in the firing.
-Helen taught all her kids and they carried it on.
-During the 1980's Sylvia was one of the most innovative of Hopi potters with her whiteware.
+In the early 1950s her mother had perfected a method of making white-slipped pottery using Hopi clays that wouldn't crack in the firing.
+Helen passed that knowledge on to her children and they carried on from there.
+During the 1980s Sylvia was one of the most innovative of Hopi potters with her whiteware.
 She tended to create classic forms and paint intricate designs.

 Sylvia signed her pottery with the Featherwoman feather and her initial S.